cacheguard/CacheGuard-OS/README.md

 ## What Is CacheGuard?

-CacheGuard-OS is not an application you install on top of an existing operating system.
-It IS the operating system — a fully custom, network appliance oriented Linux distribution built entirely from scratch since 2002, representing over 5,000 man days of research and development, now completely open source.
+CacheGuard-OS is not an application you install on top of an existing OS — it IS the OS.
+A fully custom, network appliance oriented Linux distribution built from scratch since 2002, representing over 5,000 man days of research and development, now completely open source.

-Install it on any x86/x64 bare-metal machine or virtual machine and you get a complete, production-ready network security gateway in under an hour.
-No plugins, no compatibility issues, no surprises.
-Everything is designed to work together from day one because it was built that way from the ground up.
+One ISO.
+Any x86/x64 machine or VM.
+Production-ready security gateway in under an hour.

 ---